Bobby Brown (basketball): Mornar

 On November 1, 2018, Brown signed a one-year contract with Mornar of the ABA League and the EuroCup.
 On November 28, Brown parted ways with Mornar.

 NBA G League Ignite

 On February 1, 2021, Brown signed with the NBA G League Ignite.

 The Basketball Tournament

 Brown played for the CitiTeam Blazers in the 2018 edition of The Basketball Tournament (TBT), a single-elimination winner-take-all tournament for a $2 million prize.
 In two games, he averaged a team-high 20.5 points per game, 3.5 rebounds per game and 3.0 assists per game.
 CitiTeam Blazers lost in the second to Team Challenge ALS.
 In TBT 2019, Brown played for four-time defending champion Overseas Elite, who advanced to the semifinals where they suffered their first-ever defeat, losing to Carmen's Crew, 71–66.

 National team career

 Brown represented the United States national team at the 2015 Pan American Games, where he won a bronze medal.

+Post-playing career

+On July 31, 2023, Brown was announced as the director of player development for the Cal State Northridge Matadors men's basketball team.